 The waterfall is located approximately 20 mins from Gullfoss and 20 mins from Skalholt.

 We then went on a search to find Hrunlaug but we were never able to find it…It’s located 40 mins from Gullfoss and 20 mins from Faxafoss.

 Pictures we snapped while on our hunt for Hrunlaug.

 On the way to Skalholt, we spotted another church called Braedratungukirkja.
-Try pronouncing that!
+The church was built in 1911.

 We then arrived to Skalholt Cathedral.